afaaq10/nitro-type/README.md

 npm start
 ```
 ## Contributing
-If you would like to contribute to Nitrio-Type, please fork the repository and create a pull request with your changes.
+If you would like to contribute to Nitro-Type, please fork the repository and create a pull request with your changes.
 Contributions are welcome!

 ### License
 This project is licensed under the MIT License.